zsakowitz/ithkuil-videos/00 – Ithkuil makes you feel like a GENIUS/Transcript.md

 We're out of time.
 There's so many things I didn't talk about, like how you can make compound words with Concatenation, mark comparisons with Level, precisely specify time with Aspect, or mark how you know something with Validation.

-If you'd like to learn more about Ithkuil, I'd recommend looking at ithkuil.net.
-It's a wonderful site by the creator of Ithkuil himself (did I mention Ithkuil was created by a single person?), and it goes over everything in great detail.
+If you'd like to learn more about Ithkuil, I'd recommend looking at [ithkuil.net](https://ithkuil.net).
+It's a wonderful site by the creator of Ithkuil himself, and it goes over everything in great detail.

 Transcripts and sources for this video are available on GitHub.
 Links in the description.